-Why is the CWMA important?
+Why are CWMA’s important?
 Aren’t invasive plants already being managed?

-Yes, the agencies and organizations involved are actively managing invasive plants, but through the CWMA our efforts can become coordinated.
+Yes, the agencies and organizations involved are actively managing invasive plants, but the CWMA can help coordinate those efforts.
 It allows us to improve effectiveness and efficiency of management activities, manage across jurisdictional boundaries, pool available resources, and prioritize issues.

-- The simplest thing anybody can do to get involved is to be aware of the issue and not plant or spread invasive species.
+- Be aware of the issues and don’t plant or spread invasive species.

 - Check to see if a plant is invasive before planting it.

 - Do not empty aquariums or dump houseplants into the wild.

 - Be sure to clean your shoes and brush off your clothes after being in an area with invasive plants.

 - Start a control program on your land.

 - Talk to local groups, communities, or government officials about invasive plants.